 I will mail your order within 1 – 5 business days of receiving your order, depending on how many orders I am processing when you place your order or if I need to make a kit for your order of if I have to assemble a lot of items for your order.
-Once your order has been shipped you will receive a email from my website, please check your junk/spam mail if you have not received an email.
+Once your order has been shipped you will receive an email from my website, please check your junk/spam mail if you have not received an email.

-Air mail letter, parcel and tracked mail to the USA are taking 2 – 5 weeks to arrive.
+Air mail letter, parcel and tracked mail to the USA are taking 2 – 4 weeks to arrive.
 I recommend tracked or expedited mail for a faster service.
-Letter mail and air mail parcel does not come with a tracking number.
+Letter mail and air mail parcel services do not come with a tracking number.

-Air mail international is taking 3 – 6 weeks.
+Air mail international is taking 2 – 8 weeks depending on location.

 Mail across Canada is taking 1 – 3 weeks depending on location.